The Guide to

 Green wedding planners

-There are several wedding planners who specialise in providing a service for people looking to host a green wedding.
+There are several wedding planners who care deeply about the environment and specialise in providing a service for people looking to host a greener wedding.
 They’ll take everything we’ve looked at into account, while also helping you to make sure your wedding falls within budget.

 Finding sustainable suppliers